The VviERF6L clade was expanded to 18 members in the PN40024 reference genome

 VviERF6L genes are involved in berry development

-Unlike abiotic and biotic stress responses, VviERF6L gene expression patterns show general conservation across cultivars (with the exception of VviERF6L12) in red and white berries .
-One study examining red and white berry development over four developmental stages (pea sized (Pea), touching (Touch), softening (Soft), and harvest (Harv)) showed differential expression of VviERF6Ls across berry ripening, but at a low expression level (Fig. 12).
+Unlike abiotic and biotic stress responses, VviERF6L gene expression patterns and levels show general conservation across cultivars with VviERF6L12 consistently having the highest transcript abundance in red and white berries .
+One study examining red and white berry development over four developmental stages (pea sized (Pea), touching (Touch), softening (Soft), and harvest (Harv)) showed differential expression of VviERF6Ls across berry ripening, but at a low expression level (Fig. 11).
 VviERF6Ls had the highest number of VviERF6L transcripts at the pea-sized and touching stages of berry development.
-VviERF6L transcript abundance decreased as berries softened and was even lower at harvest (Fig. 12).
+VviERF6L transcript abundance decreased as berries softened and was even lower at harvest (Fig. 11).
 VviERF6L2, 12, and 13 were among the highest expressed VviERF6Ls in white berries with the addition of VviERF6L5, 15, and 16 for red cultivars in the early stages of berry development.
-In the later stages of berry development, VviERF6L12 clearly had the highest transcript abundance (Fig. 12).
+In the later stages of berry development, VviERF6L12 clearly had the highest transcript abundance (Fig. 11).
 From pea-sized to touching berries, VviERF6L8 was expressed in white berries (except Passerina) to a comparable level with other VviERF6Ls, including VviERF6L7 and 9.
 At all other developmental stages, VviERF6L8 was negligibly expressed.
 In red berries, VviERF6L8 was only expressed in Barbera in pea-sized berries.
-VviERF6L expression across berry development is also consistent across vineyards and years [GSE97578] [GSE41633] (Additional Files 27-28).
-VviERF6L signal intensity peaked significantly at pre-veraison and generally declined as berries approached full ripening (FR) (Additional File 27).
-There were subtle changes in signal intensity level over the years and vineyards (Additional File 28), but generally expression levels were similar and the VviERF6L expression pattern remained conserved, indicating these genes may not be strongly influenced by environment during berry development.
+VviERF6L expression across berry development is also consistent across vineyards and years [GSE97578] [GSE41633] (Additional Files 28-29).
+VviERF6L signal intensity peaked significantly at pre-veraison and generally declined as berries approached full ripening (FR) (Additional File 28).
+There were subtle changes in signal intensity level over the years and vineyards (Additional File 29), but generally expression levels were similar and the VviERF6L expression pattern remained conserved, indicating these genes may not be strongly influenced by environment during berry development.